Connect with others who understand.

 How To Manage Fainting With Multiple Myeloma

 Managing syncope can be difficult, but many people diagnosed with multiple myeloma find ways to keep their sense of wellness and quality of life high, even if they faint regularly.
-Schedule a follow-up with your doctor regularly to make sure your treatment remains effective.

-Talk To Your Oncologist
+Talk to Your Oncologist

 Whether you are experiencing hyperviscosity, congestive heart failure, hypercalcemia, peripheral neuropathy, or an infection, there are steps you can take to manage the condition.
 The treatment options are different, depending on the condition.
 Keep in mind that some of these conditions may not be curable, but they may still be manageable.

-If you start fainting without any obvious trigger, the most important action you can take is talking to your doctor.
+If you start fainting without any obvious trigger, the most important action you can take is to speak with your doctor.
 The doctor will help you figure out why you are fainting and determine ways to treat the problem at its source.
 You may be able to limit the number of fainting episodes or eliminate them altogether.

 Tracking your dizziness and fainting episodes is important, especially as you change, stop, or start treatments.
 Doing so can help your doctor figure out the cause and make the necessary adjustments to your medications.